With over 50 festivals, it’s our biggest instalment yet...

 HALLOWEEN IN THE CITY | Citywide | 26th - 27th October

 Plenty of tricks.
 Plenty more treats.
 Mark the arrival of Halloween with a weekend of terrifyingly good events as Manchester’s ‘halloweekend’ returns with a vengeance.
 Inflatable monsters will once again take over venues citywide as skeletons stroll through Exchange Square, facades turn green and a spooky happenings besiege the streets.
 Clubbing it this All Hallows?
 Annual events at Bowlers include the Sidewinder Oldskool Festival and Festival of the Dead.
+Fancy something different?
+This October also sees the launch of Manchester Burlesque Festival, launching with a night of ghoulish glamour at Manchester 235.

 FOUNDATIONS FESTIVAL | The Peer Hat | 1st - 2nd November